lrybak/domoticz-airly/README.md

 # domoticz-airly
 A Python plugin for Domoticz to access airly api for smog data in Poland

+## Disclaimer
+Please consider this plugin as a beta software as some users reporting ocassional Domoticz crashes.
+It's strongly recommended to backup your domoticz database before playing with the plugin.

 ## Installation
 * Make sure your Domoticz instance supports Domoticz Plugin System - see more https://www.domoticz.com/wiki/Using_Python_plugins
 * Register at https://apiportal.airly.eu/ and get your API key